Skip to content

 On this day we also focused in on a particularly beautiful subject, how to support babies, children, and sensitive individuals with Spinal Flow.
 As we discussed the different needs of these tiny, growing bodies, something clicked deep inside me.

-I thought about myself as a child, quiet, often shy, hesitant and scared to participate even when I wanted to.
+I thought about myself as a child, quiet, always shy, hesitant and scared to participate even when I wanted to.
 I now recognise this for what it was, nervous system dysregulation.
 I was sensitive.
 I was absorbing everything around me, emotions, energies, unspoken tension.
-I carried it all in my body without knowing what to do with it.
-If Spinal Flow had been available to me then… I wonder how different things could’ve been.
+I carried it all in my small body without knowing what it was or how to release it.
+If Spinal Flow had been available to me then, I often wonder how different my experience of growing up might have been.

 The truth is, children, even infants, absorb their environment.
 They feel what their parents feel.
 They pick up stressors in their surroundings and, just like adults, store that tension in their spines.
 Even birth itself, while natural, is a significant physical and energetic event for a baby’s system.
 And science is beginning to show that babies can hold on to their mothers' stress, a reminder that our energetic systems are deeply interconnected.